Light Microscope And Electron Microscope Difference

 Light Microscope: A Window into the Microscopic World

 The light microscope, also known as the optical microscope, is the workhorse of many laboratories.
-Its basic principle relies on using visible light to illuminate a sample.
+Plus, its basic principle relies on using visible light to illuminate a sample.
 This light passes through a series of lenses that refract (bend) the light, magnifying the image of the specimen.
 The magnified image is then projected onto the eye, a camera, or a screen for viewing.

 • Components: Key components include a light source, condenser lens (to focus the light), objective lens (to magnify the image), eyepiece lens (to further magnify and focus the image for the viewer), and a stage to hold the specimen.